Sally Mann: Later career

 Mann's sixth book, Deep South, published in 2005, with 65 black-and-white images, includes landscapes taken from 1992 to 2004 using both conventional 8x10 film and wet plate collodion.
-These photographs have been described as "haunted landscapes of the south, battlefields, decaying mansion, kudzu shrouded landscapes and the site where Emmett Till was murdered".
+These photographs have been described as "haunted landscapes of the South, battlefields, decaying mansion, kudzu shrouded landscapes, and the site where Emmett Till was murdered".
 Newsweek picked it as their book choice for the holiday season, saying that Mann "walks right up to every Southern stereotype in the book and subtly demolishes each in its turn by creating indelibly disturbing images that hover somewhere between document and dream".

 Mann's seventh book, Proud Flesh, published in 2009, is a study taken over six years of the effects of muscular dystrophy on her husband Larry Mann.
-Mann photographed her husband using the collodion wet plate process As she notes, "The results of this rare reversal of photographic roles are candid, extraordinarily wrenching and touchingly frank portraits of a man at his most vulnerable moment."
+Mann photographed her husband using the collodion wet plate process.
+As she notes, "The results of this rare reversal of photographic roles are candid, extraordinarily wrenching, and touchingly frank portraits of a man at his most vulnerable moment."
 The project was displayed in Gagosian Gallery in October 2009.

 Mann's eighth book, The Flesh and The Spirit, published in 2010, was released in conjunction with a comprehensive show at the Virginia Museum of Fine Arts in Richmond, Virginia.
 Regarding this exhibition, the museum director stated, "She follows her own voice.
 Her pictures are imbued with an amazing degree of soul."
 Though not strictly a retrospective, this 200-page book included new and recent work (unpublished self-portraits, landscapes, images of her husband, her children's faces, and of the dead at a forensic institute) as well as early works (unpublished color photographs of her children in the 1990s, color Polaroids, and platinum prints from the 1970s).
-Its unifying theme is the body, with its vagaries of illnesses and death, and includes essays by John Ravenal, David Levi Strauss, and Anne Wilkes Tucker.
+Its unifying theme is the body, with its vagaries of illnesses and death.
+It includes essays by John Ravenal, David Levi Strauss, and Anne Wilkes Tucker.

-In May 2011 she delivered the three-day Massey Lecture Series at Harvard, on the topic of how her extended family influenced her work.
+In May 2011 Mann delivered the three-day Massey Lecture Series at Harvard, speaking about how her extended family influenced her work.
 Her memoir Hold Still arose as a companion to the lecture.
-In June 2011, Mann sat down with one of her contemporaries, Nan Goldin, at Look3 Charlottesville Festival of the Photograph.
+In June 2011, Mann sat down with one of her contemporaries, Nan Goldin, at the Look3 Charlottesville Festival of the Photograph.
 The two photographers discussed their respective careers, particularly the ways in which photographing personal lives became a source of professional controversy.
 This was followed by an appearance at the University of Michigan as part of the Penny W. Stamps lecture series.